About Nancy Potter

 Get in Touch

-Students and families can schedule a consultation to discuss a specific matter.
-Schools and institutions can contact the office about hearing officer, appointed advisor, or training services.
+Schools and institutions can contact the office about hearing officer, appointed advisor, investigations, or training services.